bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 <img src="./images/afni_gui.png" alt="drawing" width="400"/> \
 Figure 3.
 AFNI GUI settings menu with "New" and "Underlay" circled

 Once scans are loaded into the GUI, visually compare the images to determine which is better quality (Figure 4).
-Better quality scans will show less movement artifacts, such as blurring, ringing, and striping (Figure 3).
+Better quality scans will show less movement artifacts, such as blurring, ringing, and striping (Figure 5).
+High quality scans will not show these artifacts (Figure 6.)

 <img src="./images/afni_lowquality-mprage_comparison.png" alt="drawing" width="800"/> \
 Figure 4.
 AFNI GUI with 2 MPRages loaded in separate windows.
 Both show a lot of ringing and are low-quality scans.
 However, the scan in [B] (right panel) shows slighly less extreme ringing (e.g., in cerebellum).
 Therefore, the scan loaded in [A] should be labeled as 'extra'.